A Space To Heal

 "I had known for a good year that things weren't right.
 I wasn't sleeping, I wasn't thinking clearly, I had withdrawn from everyone, I felt overwhelmed and stressed all the time.
 Friends would ask me if I was okay and I would just brush them off by saying I was just tired or had a lot on at work.
 But really, I knew I was really unhappy.
 I was fighting back tears a lot of the time, and couldn't see anything good about my life or my future.

 Then one night I broke down to a friend, and was amazed when he told me he'd seen a therapist a couple of years ago and that he'd encourage me to go and talk.
 He gave me A Space To Heal's business card, and urged me to make an appointment.
-He said he could recommend them highly, and that a number of people he knew had been there over the years to see Janice or Nicky, and that he'd highly recommend both of them.
+He said he could recommend them highly, and that a number of people he knew had been there over the years to see Janny, and that he'd highly recommend her.
 It really surprised me that I wasn't the only one.

 I kept it in my wallet for another 4 months or so, because every now and then things would feel better for a little while and so I would convince myself that I didn't need to go.